Banking in Australia, 2020 and beyond

 Too much regulation, unexpected consequences

-APRA’s level of supervision over the banks has been increasing.
-They have a comprehensive policy agenda both on bank capital and non-financial risk.
-But new regulation will add compliance costs for ADIs.
-Costs typically include spend on IT, employees, reporting capability.
+With greater supervision and regulation, compliance costs will rise for ADIs.
+APRA’s comprehensive policy agenda both on bank capital and non-financial risk will not be limited to simple policy and procedure, extensive spend will be required on IT, automation, training and reporting capability.
 Smaller ADIs could actually be overburdened given their size compared to the big four banks.
 For the majors, the fixed costs of compliance is more easily absorbed by their business.

 Whilst regulation applies to all ADIs many mutuals, building societies and credit unions are customer owned and not purely profit driven as the major publically listed banks are.
 It seems they will incur regulatory burdens as outcomes of the Commission even though it was the larger listed banks where so much evidence of poor practice and behaviour and conduct was found.